 Renewed attention for the truss as a construction and building tool

 KAPKAR / GBT-3S is a temporary architectural installation in the prelude to the new expansion area Veghels Buiten, an urban development project by Buro B + B, which will be resurrected between 2012 – 2025.
 The contemporary framework relates to the landscape and the surrounding buildings.
-With this I want to show that the use of local architecture can contribute in a new contemporary way to the characterization of the area in contemporary way.
+With this installation I want to show that the use of local architecture can contribute to the characterization of the area in a contemporary way.

 location: Veghel, Netherlands

 material: recycled construction plywood, square timber, concrete

 venue: rural area Municipality of Veghel